The Second Annual Sadie T.M. Alexander Conference for Economics & Related Fields

 Doctoral Student at Virginia Commonwealth University

-Doctoral Candidate at University of Illinois Urbana Champaign
+Doctoral Student at University of Illinois Urbana Champaign

 Undergraduate Student at Dillard University